GordonBie123/2025-NBA-Finals-Champion/README.md

 # THIS IS A WIP
 The current model uses barely any data and am working on scraping more data and implementing player data from all historic NBA seasons

+# NEXT STEPS
+Currently working on making data available on cloud and not only locally, for now running the model will only work if the attached csv files are downlodaed locally